TikTok food trends: Sleepy girl mocktail

 The sleepy girl mocktail trend emerged in 2023, and purports using a cocktail of tart cherry juice, magnesium powder, and seltzer (or soda) as sleep aid.

 Tini's mac and cheese recipe

-Garnering over 100 million views on TikTok, Tini Younger's (@tinekeyounger on TikTok) mac and cheese is a classic recipe that quickly went viral.
-The recipe includes traditional ingredients, such as a variety of cheeses, flour, milk, and cream.
-However, the recipe calls for a "surprise ingredient" of Carnation evaporated milk.
-Those who've tried the recipe have called it "immaculate," dubbing it as "the best mac and cheese".
+Tineke Younger's (@tinekeyounger on TikTok) mac and cheese went viral, garnering over 60 million views.
+The recipe includes traditional ingredients, such as a variety of cheeses, flour, milk, and cream, however Younger's recipe calls for a "surprise ingredient" of Carnation evaporated milk.
+TikTok comments called it "immaculate" and "the best mac and cheese".

 WaterTok

 WaterTok is a TikTok trend which started in April 2023 that involves making and sharing combinations of calorie-free drink mixes to add to water to make drinks.
 Many WaterTok drinks on the platform are promoted by their creators as a method to lose weight.
 The trend has been criticised for promoting behavior that is often associated with eating disorders such as extreme calorie restriction and drinking large quantities of water to reduce the feeling of hunger.